Dai-Wenhan/dai-wenhan.github.io/index.md

 A headshot of mine is posted [here](./headshot.jpg).

+Regarding language skills: Chinese native speaker; fluent in English and French at work, but can only use French for simple verbal communication outside of mathematics.

 ## Recent Updates

 1. **IMPORTANT:** Notes for [IHES 2022 Summer School on the Langlands Program](./IHES22/IHES22.md).